gaowen111/gaowen111.github.io/index.markdown

 ## Echoes of Seasons: Unveiling the Pulse of Urban Crimes

-Visual representation plays a crucial role in this story, tailored to human cognitive limits to emphasize crucial data.
+Visualization plays a crucial role in this story, tailored to human cognitive limits to emphasize crucial data.
 The line chart not only makes the data accessible but also highlights the pivotal issues at the center of San Francisco's battle against crime.
 Here we would like to show and find out if there is a peak or low season for the crimes among the years.

 ![Crime Counts by Month for All Top 10 Crime Categories](./img/timeseries.png)

-As the plot unfolds, we are introduced to "Echoes of Seasons," a chart that reveals the rhythmic patterns of urban delinquency.
+As the plot unfolds, we are introduced to "Echoes of Seasons", a chart that reveals the rhythmic patterns of urban delinquency.
 The fluctuations of crime rates, particularly the spike in thefts during summer and winter, hint at the interconnectedness of societal elements and crime.
 This seasonal rhythm serves as a reminder of the city's need to adapt its strategies in response to changing patterns.
 Concurrently, the erratic fluctuations of drug/narcotics offenses and warrant cases mirror the intricate challenges law enforcement faces.
 A mid-year surge in burglaries serves as a reminder that preventative measures should evolve in step with seasonal shifts.
 Far from being mere statistics, these visual data narratives serve as a clarion call for the city's protectors to dynamically fine-tune their strategies.
 <br>
 <br>